ReallyMonk/PaperStructure/Adversarial_Learning_on_LLM_Survey.md

 benign prompts, induce specific behaviors into the generative process under black-box setting.
   - Token Space Projection (TSP), aiming the challenge from large and discrete input token space by projecting prompts into a new embedding space.
   - bridges the continuous word embedding space with the discrete token space
+- [Black-Box Prompt Learning for Pre-trained-model](https://arxiv.org/pdf/2302.04237) The model tries to create a black-box method for finding independent prompt that can be added to input sentence, _similar to the concept of triggers (UAT)_.
+The format is a concatenate of prompt $T$ and input sentence $S$.
+  - As the gradient from predictive model can not be access directly, they use policy gradient estimator to calculate loss
+  - they use pointwise mutual information and ngram structure to construct vocabulary candidate
+- [TrojLLM](https://www.mendeley.com/reference-manager/reader-v2/4d2a4514-80fd-3bfb-8ffb-f0b0c9dddd67/4896ba10-6501-fa99-6ac7-c72830ded736) The method targets on the searching for prompt injection called "troj". troj prompt stays high accuracy for clean input and esay to be attacked by triggered input.
+The targeted prediction occurs when triggers introduced to troj.
+  - Targeting on the pre-trained model.

 | Title                                                                                         | ref | Category | Comment                                                                                |
 | --------------------------------------------------------------------------------------------- | --- | -------- | -------------------------------------------------------------------------------------- |